 In-person Social Insurance Number application requirements

 In-person applications can be by gathering the documentation you need and bringing these to your nearest Service Canada office.

 Permanent residents will need to show their Permanent Resident card.
 A Confirmation of Permanent Residence letter is acceptable within the first year of permanent residency, when accompanied by a passport or other valid photo identification like a driver’s licence.

-Temporary residents for example, those who arrive on a Working Holiday Visa in Canada, will need to provide either their Canadian work permit, or their Canadian study permit which indicates that they may accept employment.
+Temporary residents for example, those who arrive on a Working Holiday, will need to provide either their Canadian work permit, or their Canadian study permit, which indicates that they may accept employment in Canada.

-Temporary residents will be issued with a Social Insurance Number in Canada beginning with ‘9’.
-The confirmation of SIN Canada letter will have an expiry date which matches the end-date on the immigration document.
+Temporary residents will be issued with a Canadian Social Insurance Number beginning with ‘9’.
+The confirmation of SIN letter will have an expiry date which matches the end-date on the immigration document.

-You may apply for a SIN Canada by mail if you live more than 100km from your nearest Service Canada office, or if extenuating circumstances prevent you from presenting in person and another individual cannot submit an application on your behalf, or if you are applying from outside Canada.
+You may apply for a SIN number in Canada by mail if you live more than 100 kilometres from your nearest Service Canada office, or if extenuating circumstances prevent you from presenting in person and another individual cannot submit an application on your behalf, or if you are applying from outside Canada.
 Learn more here.

-For mail applications, you will receive your SIN Number within 20 days from the receipt of your application.
+For mail applications, you should receive your SIN Number within 20 days from the receipt of your application.

 How do I find my SIN number in Canada?